April 27, 2026

 Shortly after the girls’ 6-month checkup, Camaya stopped laughing, stopped jabbering and no longer made eye contact with her mom.
 Then her head started to swell, and her eyes became crossed.
 Doctors at Children’s Mercy in Kansas City, Missouri, soon discovered a golf ball-sized tumor growing inside her brain.

 Since her diagnosis, much of Camaya’s life has been spent at Children’s Mercy, where she has had multiple surgeries to remove her aggressive brain tumor, 5 rounds of chemotherapy and 3 blood and marrow transplants.
-She also received 5½ weeks of proton therapy at The University of Kansas Cancer Center, under the care of Ronny Rotondo, MD, medical director of proton therapy at the cancer center.
+She also received 5½ weeks of proton therapy at The University of Kansas Cancer Center, under the care of Ronny Rotondo, MD, medical director of proton therapy and director of pediatric radiation oncology at the cancer center.

 “I would have loved to never experience this but seeing so many people love and care for my daughter, it makes you feel good as a parent,” says Carney, Camaya’s mom, who lives in Olathe.
 “I think I’m as much meant to be her mom as she is to be my baby.
 We’re going to get through this, and it is going to be a thing of the past when she’s all done.
 She’s like a little superhero to us.”